SubhamB2003/SubhamB2003/README.md

 I love to do challenging works where I can utilize my ability and improve it.
 My objective is to apply my knowledge(technical & non-technical) for the betterment of the society.

-* 🌍  I'm based in Howrah,India
+* 🌍  I'm based in Somra Bazar, Hooghly, India
 * 🖥️  See my portfolio at [Subham Bhattacharjee](https://my-portfolio-site07.netlify.app/)
 * ✉️  You can contact me at [subhambhattachariyatech03@gmail.com](mailto:subhambhattachariyatech03@gmail.com)
 * 🌱  I’m currently learning **APP Development**